aviram-shubeili/code-flow/docs/CodeFlow - Comprehensive Architectural and Technical Decision.md

 **9. CI/CD (Continuous Integration/Continuous Deployment):**

 - **GitHub Actions** will be implemented to automate the build, testing, and deployment processes across the different AWS environments based on code commits.

+**10. Development Workflow:**

+- **Local Development:** Docker Compose setup with PostgreSQL and pgAdmin for database management.
+- **Schema Management:** Drizzle Kit for generating migrations and managing schema changes.
+- **Database Inspection:** Drizzle Studio for visual database browsing and data inspection.
+- **Type Safety:** Full TypeScript integration with Drizzle's generated types for compile-time query validation.

+**11. Authentication Flow:**

+- **OAuth 2.0 with GitHub:** Users authenticate using their GitHub accounts.
+- **Session Management:** Sessions are stored in PostgreSQL using the Drizzle adapter for Auth.js.
+- **Token Security:** GitHub access tokens are securely stored on the backend only.
+- **Edge Runtime Compatible:** Authentication works seamlessly in Vercel Edge Functions and other Edge environments.

+**12. Performance Considerations:**

+- **Bundle Size:** Drizzle ORM provides a smaller bundle size compared to traditional ORMs.
+- **Query Performance:** Type-safe queries with minimal overhead.
+- **Edge Runtime:** Native compatibility with serverless and Edge environments.
+- **Connection Pooling:** Efficient database connection management for production environments.